ShahAndI123/Modified-Tuberepair-for-ios-2-6-built-in-YT-best-for-pre-iphone-4/README.md

 The setup is through a local server, but it's the same as how you would set up tuberepair https://github.com/kevinf100/tuberepair.uptimetrackers.com.
 Instead of https://tuberepair.uptimetrackers.com/, use http://YOUR_LOCAL_IP:4000 in the tuberepair tweak.

+Still confused on how to set it up, here's a video https://youtu.be/M25eJ0s6X18

 Note:
 - due to limitations on invidious, views for featured, most viewed, and related wont show.
 Publishing date also wont show for featued and most viewed
 - no login systems for now cuz they take time to complete but will be added, once more people support this